 I attended a breakfast meeting a few weeks ago where the presenter asked the assembled group of small to medium sized enterprises what business they were in.
 Of course the answers were about what we do.
 He had the tenacity to correct everyone by saying, “we are in business to make money”.
 Okay sure, we need to provide for our chosen lifestyle now and into the future, and it has often been documented that profit or money is not the purpose.

 Profits and money are the outputs (hopefully) of doing what we do well and we surely don’t communicate to employees and customers that the business is all about making money, so again it comes back to purpose.
 Torben Rick says, “companies with a higher purpose are more profitable than those that just think about the bottom line…we need to stand for something, beyond simply increasing profits”.

-Purpose (similar a vision or a mission), should be bold, perhaps with the intention to inspire (employees or customers), and should define why you do what you do, the reason for the existence of our work, what we stand for…
+Purpose, which can also be wrapped within your vision or a mission, should be bold.
+Perhaps with the intention to inspire employees and, or customers.
+Purpose should define why you do what you do, the reason for the existence of our work, what we stand for.

 So, what’s your purpose..?

 If you are interested in leadership and purpose, then: